-Studies in psychology reveal that it takes us just 7 to 17 seconds to form a first impression of someone.
-That doesn’t give us much time to win over our audience!
-Should you start your presentation with a quote?
+Studies in psychology reveal that it takes us anything from 7 to 17 seconds to form a first impression of someone.
+That doesn’t give us much time to win over our whole audience!
+So what’s the best way to start a presentation?
+Should you use a quote?
 A bit of comedy?
 An intriguing question?
+A song and dance? 😉

 Here are some tips on the best way to start a presentation and to make a good first impression.

 1. Have a great opening slide

 The first slide in your set can be as important as your appearance.
 Even if the audience loves you, as soon as they see a boring opening slide they will automatically lose interest.
 A bad opening slide will devalue your presentation – and you.
 Develop a first slide that will grab your audience’s attention – it could be a catchy title or an eye catching visual.
 Or get some help from professionals (us) so that the whole deck matches your value.